PaddlePaddle/models/scheduled_sampling/READMD.en.md

 <p align="center">
 <img src="images/Scheduled_Sampling.jpg" width="50%" align="center"><br>
-图2.
-Scheduled Sampling选择不同元素作为解码器输入示意图
+figure2.
+Scheduled Sampling select different elements as decoder inputs
 </p>

 ## Model implementation

 Because Scheduled Sampling is an improvement over the sequence-to-sequence model, its whole implementation framework is similar to the sequence-to-sequence model.
 To emphasize the point of this article, only the parts related to Scheduled Sampling are introduced here.
-For complete code, see network_conf.py.
+For complete code, see `network_conf.py`.

 First import the required package and define the class that controls the decay probability `RandomScheduleGenerator` , as follows: